Penalty-Induced Basis Exploration for Bayesian Splines: Posterior Contraction Rates

+\end{enumerate} Assumption~\ref{asm:holder} is conventional in the literature on multivariate nonparametric regression.
+It is well known that for any $f_0\in\mathcal H^\alpha([0,1]^p)$, the tensor product of B-splines yields the optimal approximation error $\sum_{m=1}^p J_m^{-\alpha_m}$ with respect to the supremum norm, provided that the spline order satisfies $l_m\ge \alpha_m$ as required in Assumption~\ref{asm:spline} \citep[Chapter 12,][]{schumaker2007spline}.
+Assumption~\ref{asm:eigen} imposes a minimal condition on the regularity of the design points.
+Specifically, if the design points form a regular grid on $[0,1]^p$, then we obtain $\rho_{\min}(B_\J^T B_\J)\gtrsim n/J$ for every $\J$ such that $J\lesssim (n/\log n)^{p/(2\bar\alpha+p)} $ (see Remark~2.1 and Lemma~A.9 of \citet{yoo2016supremum}).
+Our condition in Assumption~\ref{asm:eigen} is significantly weaker than this.
+Assumption~\ref{asm:prior} outlines the required conditions for prior specification.
+In particular, the bounds $\log \Pi\{\tau<n^{-k}\}\lesssim -n$ and $\log\Pi\{\lambda>n^k\}\lesssim - n$ ensure exponential tail properties, while $\log\pi(\J)\asymp -J\log J$ implies a Poisson-type tail behavior.
+The condition $\log \Pi\{\lambda>\lambda_0\}\gtrsim -\log n$ is very mild and is satisfied by any prior on $(0,\infty)$ that is independent of $n$.
+The priors described in Section~\ref{priorspecification} clearly satisfy these conditions.

-The following theorem formally characterizes the posterior contraction rate of the proposed method with respect to a suitably defined semi-metric between $(f,\sigma)$ and the truth $(f_0,\sigma_0)$.
-The theorem shows that the proposed method exhibits the posterior contraction rate that is minimax-optimal up to a logarithmic factor.
-The theorem holds uniformly over $f_0\in\mathcal H^\alpha([0,1])$ with $\alpha\in(0,l+1]$.
+We now study the contraction rate of the proposed method for multivariate nonparametric regression, using a suitably defined semi-metric between $(f,\sigma)$ and the true values $(f_0,\sigma_0)$.
+The following theorem formally characterizes the posterior contraction rate of the proposed method.
+It is well known that the minimax rate of convergence for function estimation over $\mathcal H^\alpha([0,1]^p)$ is $n^{-\bar\alpha/(2\bar\alpha+p)}$.
+The theorem demonstrates that the proposed method achieves a posterior contraction rate that is minimax-optimal up to a logarithmic factor, while adapting to the unknown smoothness parameter $\alpha$ through the prior.
+Consistent with the BBE literature, this adaptation is achieved by estimating the number of basis terms \citep{de2012adaptive,belitser2014adaptive,shen2015adaptive}.
+The theorem holds uniformly over $f_0\in\mathcal H^\alpha([0,1]^p)$ with $l_m\ge \alpha_m$, $m=1,\dots,p$.